aragon/osx/UPDATE_CHECKLIST.md

 - [ ] If new plugin builds are released
   - [ ] Double-check that the build- and release-metadata is published and updated correctly by the deploy script and contracts
   - [ ] If the plugin is used by the management DAO and the new build includes security relevant changes it must be applied immediately
-- [ ] If adding any new files to the deploy script, check the tags and func.dependencies to ensure the `00-env-check.ts` file can be run.
-This can be done by adding the `func.dependencies = ['Env']` to the function.
+- [ ] Check all the tags and `func.dependencies` to ensure the `00-env-check.ts` file is executed at the beginning of the deployment.

 ## Update